Autism Data 2020

 - This study focused on an 11-county region surrounding Nashville.

-- Of the 11 states in the CDC ADDM Network, Tennessee’s number was exactly in the middle (ranked 6 of 11 reporting states).
+- Of the 11 states in the CDC ADDM Network, Tennessee’s number was ranked 8 of 11 reporting states.

 How TRIAD addresses the needs of Tennessee children with ASD and their families